1988 Minnesota Twins season

+The 1988 Minnesota Twins season was the 28th season for the Minnesota Twins franchise in the Twin Cities of Minnesota, their 7th season at Hubert H. Humphrey Metrodome and the 88th overall in the American League.

-The 1988 Minnesota Twins finished at 91–71, second in the AL West.
+The Twins finished at 91–71, second in the American League West.
 3,030,672 fans attended Twins games, at the time, establishing a new major league record.
-Pitcher Allan Anderson had his most successful season in 1988, winning the American League ERA title at 2.45 and compiling a record of 16-9 in 30 starts.
+Pitcher Allan Anderson had his most successful season in 1988, winning the American League ERA title at 2.45 and compiling a record of 16–9 in 30 starts.